 Crimes against the Elderly Frequently Go Undetected or Unreported

 Nearly three decades ago, the United States House of Representatives decried mistreatment of the elderly as “a national disgrace,” yet crimes against the old and infirm are increasing, and they remain grossly under-reported.
-Crime Stoppers of Northwest Ontario and Northern Minnesota urges citizens to learn about and be on the look out for tell-tale signs of mistreatment, neglect, abuse, self-abuse, and exploitation.
+Crime Stoppers of Northwest Ontario urges citizens to learn about and be on the look out for tell-tale signs of mistreatment, neglect, abuse, self-abuse, and exploitation.

 The National Center on Aging defines seven kinds of elder abuse, which Felix Chima effectively summarizes (1998, 104):

 - Physical abuse: non-accidental use of force that results in body injury, pain or impairment.

 - Sexual abuse: non-consensual sexual contact of any kind with an older person.

 - Emotional or psychological abuse: willful infliction of mental or emotional anguish by threat, humiliation, intimidation or other verbal or non-verbal abusive conduct.
 Neglect: willful or non-willful failure by the caregiver to fulfill his or her caregiving obligation or duty.

 - Financial or material exploitation: unauthorized use of funds, property, or any resources of an older person.